mppatterson84/verbose-pancake/README.md

 * Set environment variables via an .env file to protect sensitive information.
 * Use of template variables via view context to display unique information within a visited page.

+The settings.py file has been split up and built into a settings package.

 A list of Django Apps which I've built include: